 Snowdonia, North Wales

-*The dates of the above field courses are currently provisional, but will be confirmed by the beginning of semester.
+*The dates of the above field courses are currently provisional due to Covid-19 and will be finalised as soon as possible.

 - A hard-bound field notebook*